EvanGIT88/ascii-art-cli/README.md

 - [@jimp/utils](https://www.npmjs.com/package/@jimp/utils) - Utility functions for Jimp.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the `LICENSE` file for details.

 ## Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.